As I said. Technology has been marching on.

 There's a physical limit that cannot be crossed.

-That's why manufacturers are using finer and finer CMOS processes (Panasonic is down to 65nm now).
+That's why manufacturers are using finer and finer CMOS processes (Panasonic is at 65nm now).

 And also looking for alternative solutions - like BSI, Sony's stacked technology, etc..

 So, smaller pixels are generally better - but only when newer, more advanced technologies are used.